The Auto Trader expert verdict:

 Volkswagen offers only a 2-litre TDi engine in the Caravelle, and considering this is such a large vehicle, it would be easy to assume that this unit wouldn’t be enough to offer sparkling performance.
 The 2-litre powerplant does a brilliant job of punting the Caravelle along effortlessly.
 There are two versions of the 2-litre TDi engine; one with 138bhp and the other with 178bhp.
 Our test car offered 295lb/ft of pulling power and 178bhp to give 0-62mph in 11.3 seconds and a 119mph top speed.
 While the acceleration doesn’t sound especially fast, the Caravelle is able to keep up with fast-moving traffic.

 You can’t expect to run a car as big as the Caravelle on a shoestring, but it shouldn’t be too painful financially.
 Volkswagen claims the Caravelle will average 35.8mpg and we managed 35mpg with a mixture of motorway and urban use.
-After 36,000 miles and three years, the Caravelle is forecast to retain 52 per cent of its value; by the time servicing, depreciation and fuel are taken into account, it’s reckoned that the VW will cost around 84 pence per mile.
+After 36,000 miles and three years, the Caravelle is forecast to retain 52% of its value; by the time servicing, depreciation and fuel are taken into account, it’s reckoned that the VW will cost around 84p per mile.

 Volkswagen used to advertise its cars with the strapline ‘If only everything in life was as reliable as a Volkswagen’.
-Such marketing built the company a reputation for solidity, and while that hasn’t always been especially well deserved, its latest products are more dependable than they’ve ever been.
+This marketing helped build the company a reputation for solidity, and while that hasn’t always been especially well deserved, the products on this model are more dependable than they’ve ever been previously.